TUDelft-CITG/HOS-workbook/book/component/form.md

 # First-Order Reliability Method (FORM)

 This page gives an overview of the First-Order Reliability Method (FORM).
-It is an algorithm for solving the component reliability problem, which was first applied during Workshop 04.
-Once reading through this page, it may be useful to refer back to the solution for WS04, especially the graphical interpretation in the notebook.
+It is an algorithm for solving the component reliability problem.

 ## A Linearized Solution

 The "FO" part of the algorithm name stands for "First Order" because the method is based on a linearized approximation (using a Taylor Series) of the limit-state function.
-This can be visualized in the figure below, where the
+This can be visualized in the figure below, where the contours illustrated in the figure are probability density.

 ```{image} ./figures/form_x.jpg
 :alt: form in x space